justone/endot-hugo/content/post/2023/writing-babashka-scripts/index.md

 Babashka was different.
 Because it was based on the Java ecosystem, I could use `spit` and `slurp` as well as the `clojure.java.io` namespace to access the filesystem.
 I could execute other programs with `clojure.java.shell`.
 But it didn't stop there.
 Babashka also had command line options to automatically parse and emit data (`-i`, `-o`, `-I`, `-O`) which made it easier to write scripts that fit into pipelines.
 And there were Babashka-specific namespaces that made terminal and scripting tasks easier: `babashka.process` for running other programs, `babashka.fs` for filesystem operations, `babashka.deps` for dyanmically adding dependencies, and many more.
 These namespaces drew Babashka closer to it's hosted ecosystem (the terminal), and made it more powerful in the process.

-My scripts tend to take one of two paths toward completion: either as a single file or in my script incubator.
+As Babashka grew in power, I reached for it more and more when I needed a small script or tool to enhance my environment.
+These days, my scripts tend to take one of two paths toward completion: either as a single file or in my script incubator.

 # Quick, self-contained scripts